 "Originally we wanted to do something on trends and individualisation in relation to fluxes but we kept moving more towards stereotypes and group dynamics.
-Ultimately, we applied everything to the ZU and stereotypes within the individual study programs."
+Ultimately, we applied everything to Zeppelin University and stereotypes within the individual study programs."

 Young researchers Niklas Peters, Lena Ernst, Jan Bürkle and Vivien Greiwe have spent two semesters analysing Social Media and the Parties.

 More and more politicians are adopting a multimedia presence, posting and tweeting, sometimes even in the Bundestag.
 Again and again, the AfD (Alternative for Germany party) manages to garner public attention through provocative posts (keyword #schießbefehl (shooting orders)).
 For two semesters, the Zeppelin-Project group "Self-representation by parties in the media" has researched whether the AfD shows fundamental differences in media presence compared to the other parties.
 Specifically, the research group has drawn comparisons to the CDU.
 The work is focussed on emotionality, language level and images posted by the parties.

 "Based on the results of the state elections in Baden-Würrtemberg, Mecklenburg-Vorpommern and Berlin for the AfD, we took a critical look at the social media presence of political parties and examined the similarities and differences in this regard."